dolliars/heyheather/_posts/2020-03-03-building-a-guitar.md

 about pickups before and how they're basically a transducer that converts the vibrations of the string into electrical signals that are amplified.
 Let's say we understand that part.
 Well my question is why is an A, an A?
-And how is it that if you play the next fret it's a semi-tone up to an A#?
+And how is it that if you play the next fret it's a semitone up to an A#?
 And then it's a B, and so on.
 How does this work?
 It's all ratios, right?
 This is what I think.
 So in general, [it has been decided][wiki-A440] that the A above middle C, known as A4, has a frequency of 440Hz.
 For a sound to register as A4 it needs to